 According to ZipRecruiter the average annual salary for freelance writers in the United States was $63,488 in 2019.
 The average freelance writer made $31 an hour, indicating that the market continues to grow from a $21 hourly rate in 2015 according to Payoneer.

-Payoneer, a global payment platform, surveyed more than 23,000 freelancers from 180 countries to uncover trends in billing rates, experience levels and expectations when it comes to their work.
-According to Payoneer's data, the average freelancer works 36 hours a week at a rate of $21 per hour, giving them an annual pretax salary of more than $39,000.
-This is significantly higher than the average non-freelance wages in most of the countries in the survey.
-It's important to note, however, that these numbers are only global averages, and freelance take-home pay can vary greatly depending on the industry, billing method, and whether freelancing is a person's primary source of income.
+In the 2015 study, Payoneer surveyed more than 23,000 freelancers from 180 countries to uncover trends in billing rates, experience levels and work expectations.
+According to Payoneer's data, the average freelancer worked 36 hours a week at a rate of $21 per hour, for an annual pretax salary of more than $39,000.
+This was significantly higher than the average salary for nonfreelancers in most of the countries in the survey.
+It's important to note, however, that these numbers were global averages, and freelance take-home pay can vary greatly depending on the industry, billing method and whether freelancing is a person's primary source of income.

 "There's an obvious appeal to freelancing — businesses worldwide can tap into a larger and more diverse talent pool than ever before, and ... freelancers and service providers [can] secure work with international companies," Galit said in a statement.
 "Freelancing offers smart, talented, hardworking professionals and business owners in emerging economies such as Argentina, Bangladesh, India, the Philippines and Serbia a major breakthrough in job prospects and earning potential that they would have never thought possible a few years ago."